Wayside: A Serial Novel - Episode 4

 More applause.
 Ben’s eyes fell on Josina, who was frantically gesturing for him to wrap up.

-“There’s nowhere else in the world I’d rather be than here at Wayside, our Wayside,” said Ben.
+“There’s nowhere else in the world I’d rather be than here with all of you at Wayside, our Wayside,” said Ben.
 “Please give your Founders’ Council another round of applause.
 And yourselves – give yourselves a round of applause!
-Thank you all for making this possible!”
+Thank you all for making this possible!
+And now... the latest episode of 'Chat with Chatleigh,' featuring my interview with Aileen Chatleigh!”

 The collective roar of hundreds of clapping hands followed.
 Ben exited the stage, returning to his seat next to Josina.
 As if perfectly timed, the movie screen behind the stage illuminated with the video feed.
 The broadcast started with upbeat instrumental music and the ‘Chat with Chatleigh’ logo superimposed over a sequence of photos and video clips from throughout the show’s 20 year run.
-Once the montage finished, it led straight into another.
+Once the montage finished, it faded to another.

 “You only live once, so make it count!
 So was the inspiration for YOLO Amusement Park in Pine Tree, North Carolina.
-Built in 1973 on what was once family owned-farmlands between the mountains and the coast, the park quickly became a weekend getaway for locals of the Carolinas and a popular vacation destination for families from around the world.
-Growing in size and sophistication from year to year, YOLO park promised new experiences and delights to ensure guests would always have a reason to come back.”
+Built in 1973 on what was once family owned-farmlands between the mountains and the coast, the park quickly became a weekend getaway for locals of the Carolinas, and a popular vacation destination for families from around the world.
+Growing in size and sophistication from year to year, YOLO Park promised new experiences and delights to ensure guests would always have a reason to return.”

 Suddenly, the montage shifted from joyful amusement park scenes to footage of ambulances racing through the park, sirens wailing.
 Crowds of bystanders weeping and clinging to each other as they stared in the same direction at some unseen horror off-camera.
 Footage of mourners at a funeral followed.

-“Just days after opening, a young employee died suddenly behind the console of a manually controlled thrill ride.
+“Just days after reopening, a young employee died suddenly behind the console of a manually controlled thrill ride.
 Emergency protocols failed when it took fellow staff more than half an hour to notice and intervene.
 Meanwhile, the passengers of the ride were left spinning at high speeds in an unventilated enclosure, resulting in another death and dozens of medical emergencies.
 The park closed again for the season, just days after it had opened.
-By 2024, when YOLO’s owners recognized they’d never recover from the mounting lawsuits and the damage done to the park’s reputation, they permanently closed the campus and filed for bankruptcy.”
-The montage ended and the screen faded to black.
+By 2024, when YOLO’s owners recognized they’d never recover from the mounting lawsuits and the park’s tarnished reputation, they permanently closed the campus and filed for bankruptcy.”

 As Ben came into view, applause and cheering erupted from the audience at Bonfire Pavilion.